FREE BUSINESS HEALTHCHECK:

 It still shocks both of us that some recruitment companies don’t have formal reviews and appraisals…. really?

 Surprisingly most human beings go off track, especially when they aren’t accountable through a review process.
 As a minimum, your recruitment managers should be checking in with their billing team at least weekly with a minimum of a review every month in a formal setting.
 We talked about Sam’s issue earlier.
-If Sam had focused on steps 1 through 4, he would probably have still had his organisation intact, because rather then letting the situation continue for over a year it would have been identified and fixed fast.
+If Sam had focused on steps 1 through 4, he would probably have still had his organization intact, because rather then letting the situation continue for over a year it would have been identified and fixed fast.

 Simple.
 Review your current process truthfully.
-Though you might now realise you have a consultant working with you that isn’t right at least you know.
+Though you might now realize you have a consultant working with you that isn’t right at least you know.
 Perhaps you have also identified that you are paying lip service to these vital four steps.
 It’s common in many companies who are struggling to scale.
 If you want help get in touch.
 Check out our RockIt programme here or email us and put the word HELP in the title and one of us will get back to you.

 Nicky and Katy